Currency in Egypt

 Before you go, check out our handy and comprehensive guide, perfect for finding the best way to take your money to Egypt.

-The best currency to use in Egypt is the Egyptian Pound.
-It’s represented by the international code EGP and the currency symbol E£.
+In Egypt, the currency that locals use is called the Egyptian Pound.
+It has the international code EGP and the symbol E£.

 One Egyptian Pound is made up of 100 piastres.